 You can store hundreds of e-books with Libreture absolutely free, and you can buy extra storage to add many, many more e-books, digital comics & magazines.

-As part of our Ethical Approach, Libreture doesn't offer a discounted annual rate that only saves money for those who can afford to pay up front.
+Libreture doesn't offer a discounted annual rate that only saves money for those who can afford to pay up front.
 The monthly fee is set for each storage capacity and covers the cost of development, infrastructure, storage for your books, as well as a profit margin.
 I believe each storage tier is as reasonable as possible while keeping Libreture sustainable and independent.

 Free and paid storage ensures that costs are covered as soon as they happen, such as when you upload large book collections.
 It also gives you the flexibility to switch extra storage to whatever suits you, or cancel whenever you want and only pay for the remainder of the month.